RaghadAlohali/Zoo-Database/README.md

-# Zoo-Database-Project
-This repository is a valuable resource for understanding and implementing a comprehensive zoo management system.
-It includes 11 well-defined tables, data queries, and sample data.
-Feel free to explore the codebase, study the database structure, and use the provided SQL queries to enhance your understanding of database management
-This database project is designed to manage various aspects of a zoo environment including visitors, employees, enclosures, animals, and tickets.
-It also includes SQL statements for creating tables, views, and executing queries.

 The database consists of the following tables:

 1. VisitorTbl: Manages visitor information with attributes such as VisitorID, Name, Phone, Email.